drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/how/main.md

 You can change these to `$$<expression>$$` to give "displayed mathematics".

-We can write a matrix:
+You can write a matrix:

 ```
 $$